GameServerManagers/LinuxGSM-Docs/Update.md

 # Updating your server

 LinuxGSM comes with an update server feature.
-All SteamCMD games servers are supported, as well as some other servers such as Teamspeak.
+All SteamCMD games servers are supported, as well as some other servers such as Teamspeak, Minecraft, Mumble & Factorio.

 ## Commands